shmoop207/appolo-docs/docs/modules/context.md

 ---
 Request context module for appolo build with [appolo-context](https://github.com/shmoop207/appolo-context) and `async_hooks`.

-> new context will be create for every request
+> new context will be created for every request

 ## Installation